JDAI-CV/Down-to-the-Last-Detail-Virtual-Try-on-with-Detail-Carving/README.md

 # Training

 ## Download the dataset
-* Download the MPV dataset from [Image-based Multi-pose Virtual Try On](http://47.100.21.47:9999/overview.php).
-You need to put the dataset in "./dataset/images/".
+* Download the MPV dataset from [Image-based Multi-pose Virtual Try On](http://47.100.21.47:9999/overview.php) and put the dataset in "./dataset/images/".
-* Select the postive perspective images and create dataset split file 'data_pair.txt'.
-You need to put the dataset in "./dataset/".
+* Select the postive perspective images and create dataset split file 'data_pair.txt' and put the dataset in "./dataset/".

 ## Preprocess the dataset.
 * Pose keypoints.
 Use the [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), and put the keypoints file in "./dataset/pose_coco".